mutantx22/RB3-USB-2026-all-buttons-YARG/README.md

 If you want to compile it yourself you’ll need LibUsbDotNet and midi-dot-net - the packages on NuGet will do.
 Usage

+1. Install LoopMIDI

-Install the LibUSB filter driver on your keyboard, keep in mind this is per USB port.
+2. Install the LibUSB filter driver on your keyboard, keep in mind this is per USB port.

     PS3: “vid: 12ba pid:2330”

     Wii: “vid: 1bad pid:3330”

-With a virtual MIDI device program running, run RB3KB-USB2MIDI, select your virtual device and click “Doing Nothing” to run.
+3. With a virtual MIDI device program running, run RB3KB-USB2MIDI.exe, select your virtual device and click “Doing Nothing” to run.
+(DISABLE LED ANIMATIONS)

+4. Open YARG, go to your profile and  map your keys